Skip to main navigation Skip to content Skip to footer

 The goal of disaster recovery should be more than returning to normal

-Activities, Harvey Recovery, National issues, State issues•by John Henneberger•Posted July 9, 2018
+Disaster Recovery, Housers Spotlight, National issues, State issues, Subsidized Housing•by John Henneberger•Posted July 9, 2018

 I was honored to give the keynote at the 43rd Annual Natural Hazards Research and Applications Workshop on July 9 in…